IroniumStudios/LunarWolf-Browser/docs/development.md

 # Development

+# NOTE, to keep licensing concerns less of a problem i am working tword making less and less of this project use there code and use more of my code.

-## IPC
+## IPC using RPC

-Now, the preferred way to communicate between processes is to use [`@wexond/rpc-electron`](https://github.com/wexond/rpc/tree/master/packages/rpc-electron) package.
+the preferred way to communicate between processes is to use there RPC solution [`@wexond/rpc-electron`](https://github.com/wexond/rpc/tree/master/packages/rpc-electron) package.

 Example: